 Amato Vino is a new and exciting project for the WBB team, making wine from lesser-known alternate grape varieties sourced from around Margaret River, and also from South Australia’s Riverland – one of the warmest grape-growing regions in Australia.

-In collaboration with a couple of buddies from South Australia the first wines made under Amato Vino were released in late 2013: The 2013 Vermentino – a soft and textural, stonefruit/citrussy white wine, and a 2013 Nero d’Avola (pronounced dah-vola) – a silky smooth, lush, lusty, light-bodied, savoury red.
+In collaboration with a couple of buddies from the Riverland, South Australia, the first wines made under Amato Vino were released in late 2013: a savoury Vermentino – a soft and textural, stonefruit/citrussy white wine, and a juicy Nero d’Avola (pronounced dah-vola) – a silky smooth, lush, lusty, light-bodied, savoury red.

 Ricca Terra Farms is a small vineyard property specialising in alternative southern Italian grape varieties.
 Owners Ashley & Holly Ratcliff selected these varieties based on their capacity to produce high quality wines in a warmer environment.